ARTISTS

 In addition to Emerald Ensemble, Chad is a member of Cantorei at St. James Cathedral, a staff singer at Epiphany Parish Seattle, and has performed with several choral ensembles throughout the Puget Sound area, including Byrd Ensemble, Opus 7, Cascadian Chorale, and Seattle Jewish Chorale.
 Upcoming engagements include the role of Monkey in Monkey and Francine in the City of Tigers with Seattle Opera, as soloist in the premiere of the oratorio Cassandra with Harmonia Seattle, and performances of Bach’s Magnificat and Handel’s Gloria with the Epiphany Choir.
 Chad holds a Bachelor of Music in vocal performance from Simpson College, and a Master of Music from the University of Missouri–Kansas City Conservatory of Music and Dance.

-Ben Harris, bass-baritone
+Ben Grover, bass-baritone

 Information forthcoming.